IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/environment_detector.md

 |isThunder() | boolean | Returns true if it's thundering |
 |isSunny() | boolean | Returns true if it's sunny |
 |listDimensions() |	table |	Returns a table with all registered dimensions(also modded dimensions) |

+#Changelog/Trivia

+0.3.3b
+Added much more functions to the environment detector.
+The environment detector was like an useless block before this update.

+0.1b
+Added the block.
+It was the second feature of the mod.